Hypogonadotropic hypogonadism (HH) is a form of hypogonadism that is due to a problem with the pituitary gland or hypothalamus.

 Kallmann syndrome is an inherited form of HH.
 Some people with this condition also have anosmia (loss of the sense of smell).

-- Lack of development at puberty (development may be very late or incomplete)
+- Lack of growth and sexual development at the standard age for puberty (development may be very late or incomplete)

 - In boys, no development of sex characteristics, such as enlargement of the testes and penis, deepening of the voice, and facial hair